Disclaimer de blog

 Waddell lined a double to right center field and both runners came home to tie the game at 3-3.

-After the inning's first out, Waddell would come home with the go ahead run Kylie Rozier lined a single to left field.
+After the inning's first out, Waddell would come home with the go ahead run Kylee Rozier lined a single to left field.

 Bowen gave the Gold a 5-3 lead in the top of fourth inning as she reached on a leadoff walk, moved to second on a groundout and advanced to third on a wild pitch and scoring on an infield error.